Paying Power Bills

-Our neighbors who are low-income can’t rely on pools or public cooling centers like in summers past.
-The combination of not being able to seek help outside the home and living on a fixed income can make our homes become dangerous traps.
+Our neighbors who are low-income have limited options when it comes to cooling options.
+Their situation becomes further complicated because of changing CDC guidelines concerning COVID and smokey air.
+The combination of not being able to seek help outside the home and living on a fixed income can make our houses become dangerous traps.

 LIHEAP has been crucial in protecting the vulnerable among us, those ages 5 and under and 60 and over.
 These populations are particularly sensitive to extreme heat and cold.